Sonar-Demos/cpp-demo/README.md

 ## ⚡ SonarLint: Fix issues before they exist

-Alongside the CI based analysis, SonarLint allows the detection of most issues directly in the IDE.
+Alongside the CI-based analysis, SonarLint allows the detection of most issues directly in the IDE.
-This allows fixing most issues even before they reach the CI check.
+In this way, you can fix most issues before they even reach the CI check.

 Supported IDEs:
  - Visual Studio